 2. Make the most of those midnight blues

-The more sophisticated and dramatic colour choice when it comes to kitchens, midnight blue has been an emerging trend for a while now and isn’t going anywhere soon.
+A more sophisticated and dramatic colour choice when it comes to kitchens, midnight blue has been an emerging kitchen trend for a while now and isn’t going anywhere soon.
 This stylish hue experienced a 45 per cent uplift in Pinterest searches over the past year and its popularity is set to rise even further.

 3. Go bold as brass

-Dark kitchens and brass accents go hand-in-hand so it’s no surprise that Pinterest has seen an increase in searches for brass accessories such as lighting, taps and handles; searches for ‘brass taps’ have increased by 30% whilst ‘bronze taps’ searches have gone up by 40 per cent.
+Dark kitchens and brass accents go hand-in-hand so it’s no surprise that Pinterest has seen an increase in searches for brass accessories, such as lighting, taps and handles.
+Searches for ‘brass taps’ have increased by 30% whilst ‘bronze taps’ searches have gone up by 40 per cent.